Trump administration releases rules on disclosing cyber flaws

 Some security experts have long criticized the process as overly secretive and too often erring against disclosure.

-Joyce said on Wednesday more than 90 percent of flaws are ultimately disclosed, though some critics say they are not shared quickly enough and that the most severe flaws are too often stockpiled.
+Joyce said on Wednesday more than 90 percent of flaws are ultimately disclosed, though some critics say they are often not shared quickly enough.

 The criticism grew earlier this year when a global ransomware attack known as WannaCry infected computers in at least 150 countries, knocking hospitals offline and disrupting services at factories.